-A Response to stimulus (AO2) B Ensemble, structure, role (AO2) Level Descriptors Marks Descriptors Marks 5 A high level of inventiveness with sustained originality in response to the chosen stimulus.
+A Response to stimulus (AO2) B Ensemble, structure, role (AO2) Level Descriptors Marks Descriptors Marks 5 • A high level of inventiveness with sustained originality in response to the chosen stimulus.
 5 Excellent and artistically purposeful engagement with the group.
 High level of skill and inventiveness in shaping the material with others.
 Dramatically effective and sustained performance of a highly developed and coherent role or roles.
-13-15 4 A good level of inventiveness with elements of originality in response to the chosen stimulus.
+13-15 4 • A good level of inventiveness with elements of originality in response to the chosen stimulus.
 4 Good and artistically purposeful engagement with the group.
 Assured level of skill with some inventiveness in shaping the material with others.
 Dramatically effective performance of a well-developed and coherent role or roles.
-10-12 3 A straightforward and consistent response to the chosen stimulus.
+10-12 3 • A straightforward and consistent response to the chosen stimulus.
 3 Supportive engagement with the group.
 Competence in shaping the material with others.
 Straightforward performance of a mainly coherent role or roles.
+7-9

-7-9 2 An uneven response to the chosen stimulus.
+A Response to stimulus (AO2) B Ensemble, structure, role (AO2) Level Descriptors Marks Descriptors Marks 2 • An uneven response to the chosen stimulus.
 2 Variable level of engagement with the group.
 Uneven level of skill in shaping the material with others.
 Uneven performance of a partially realised role or roles.
-4-6 1 A limited response to the chosen stimulus.
+4-6 1 • A limited response to the chosen stimulus.
 1 Ineffectual level of engagement with the group.
 Limited level of skill in shaping the material with others.
 Limited or incoherent performance of an ill-defined role or roles.
 1-3 0 No creditable response.
 0 No creditable response.
 0